ANALYSIS-Swiss blank cheque wins some time for Credit Suisse

 "If necessary the SNB will provide CS with liquidity," they said.

-They played down any threat to the bank, saying the "current turmoil in the U.S. banking market" would not have any spillover for Switzerland's banks.

-The move to support the group, with the pledge of central bank money, is designed to stem a crisis of confidence in Switzerland's second-biggest lender that stems from years of scandals and losses.
+The move to support the group is designed to stem a crisis of confidence in Switzerland's second-biggest lender resulting from years of scandals and losses.
+It is one step short of a fully-fledged bailout like those seen during the financial crash more than a decade ago.

+But it leaves the central bank, which prints the Swiss franc and underpins the Alpine nation's economy, firmly on the hook should confidence in the bank resume its spiral.
+Meanwhile, Credit Suisse still needs to push ahead with a radical restructuring it undertook in October to restore profitability.

+In their joint statement on Wednesday, the Swiss National Bank and financial regulator said the "current turmoil in the U.S. banking market" would not have any spillover for Switzerland's banks.

 The collapse of Silicon Valley Bank in the U.S. on Friday prompted a widespread flight to quality that saw the bigger lenders that are deemed more solid, including Swiss rival UBS Group AGUBSG.S, attract deposits, deepening Credit Suisse's woes.